madickinson/Books-Read/2016-Books.md

 - Newport, C. (2016) *Deep Work: Rules for Focused Success in a Distracted World.* United States: Grand Central Publishing.
 - Olen, Helaine, and Harold Pollack. *The Index Card: Why Personal Finance Doesn’t Have to Be Complicated.* 1 edition.
 New York, New York: Portfolio, 2016.
 Print.
 - Pressfield, S. (2005) *Gates of Fire: An Epic Novel of The Battle of Thermopylae.* New York: Random House.
+- Chapman, G. (2005) The five love languages: How to express heartfelt commitment to your mate.
+United States: Thorndike Press.